 Items in the system are represented in collections and search results as “Pods”.
-These pods can be clicked on and will take you to the Media Item page, examples of media items are:
+These pods can be clicked on and will take you to the Item page, examples of items are:

-Media items are created by ingesting content, creating placeholders and auto importing files.
-Media items can reference one or more files, which are often different versions of the same item.
-These different versions are referred to as Formats (see below for more information on Formats).
+Items can reference one or more files, which are often different encodings of the original Item.
+These different encodings are referred to as Formats.

 If previews of the media exist, they are shown here.

-Technical metadata derived from the file is presented.
+Technical metadata derived from the file is shown here.

 A file can at a later date be associated to a placeholder by clicking on the “Ingest to placeholder” button where the media preview usually is to which allows you to choose a file from storage.
 Please note that this button is only visible if you have write access to the placeholder.

-Certain media types can utilize a preview of the Media Item if the media item has the correct Format created.
+Certain media types can utilize a preview of the Item if the Item has the correct Format created.

 - Video previews